 Everyone should know the answers to two questions.
 “Where is Buford Dam Park?” and “How long did the Hundred Years War last?”

 Let’s see how you did.
-The Hundred Years War began in 1337 and endured until 1453 — 116 years.
-No doubt you got that one correct.
+The Hundred Years War began in 1337 and endured until 1453.
+That’s 116 years.
+You knew that, right?

 Shelter Rental Information at Buford Dam Park